Gird yourself for the Holidays folks, ready or not…they are coming! 😮

-Here we go again…every time I go to the store during the fall, I feel my blood pressure rising.
 One of my biggest pet peeves is the overt rush to the Holiday Season, which seems to start in September. 😋 Why the rush?
-It completely goes against all principles of Mindfulness and Presence, or living in the moment.
+It completely goes against all principles of Mindfulness and being Present, or living in the moment.

 Have we always rushed the Holidays?